magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/remote-integrations.md

 ## Remote integration configuration

-Remote integration configuration is done via ThingsBoard UI and there is no specific steps.
+Remote integration configuration is done via IoT Hub UI and there is no specific steps.
 Explore guides and video tutorials related to specific integrations:

  - [HTTP](/docs/{{peDocsPrefix}}user-guide/integrations/http/)